This post may contain affiliate links. Please read our disclosure policy.

 There’s so much goodness in here.
 Colorful tomatoes, fresh basil, peppers, red onions, cucumber, capers… the list goes on.

 Traditionally, panzanella was a way to use up bread that’s past its prime.
 The dressing and tomato juices would soak into the dry bread and re-animate it, basically.

 The idea isn’t to make the bread go soggy but for it to soften up a bit.
 Using a more dense bread works best for this recipe.
 A flimsy bread would get soggy faster, and that’s no fun.
 I used a ciabatta baguette.

-I’m a millenial, so waiting for anything isn’t a strong point of mine. 😛 I didn’t want to wait days for my bread to dry out, so I made croutons.
+I’m a millennial, so waiting for anything isn’t a strong point of mine. 😛 I didn’t want to wait days for my bread to dry out, so I made croutons.
 Pretty sure this is an acceptable way of making panzanella nowadays. 😉

 How to make panzanella